The Frogs (band): Grunge and success: 1990–2000

 The Frogs, through their unique sense of humor, have gained a small but very devoted fan base.
 Although critics have attacked the Frogs for poor taste, well-known bands and performers have come to their defense.
-In 1993, The Smashing Pumpkins' frontman Billy Corgan saw The Frogs at a small club in Madison, Wisconsin, and invited them to open for The Pumpkins.
-The Frogs were soon opening for Pearl Jam, Mudhoney, Urge Overkill, and other bands who were fans of the group, to mixed reaction.

 Kurt Cobain and Nirvana

-After meeting Nirvana singer Kurt Cobain in 1993, The Frogs wrote two songs about him and also made him a videotape, Toy Porno.
+After meeting Nirvana singer Kurt Cobain in 1993, the Frogs wrote two songs about him and also made him a videotape, Toy Porno.
 The VHS featured select live performances and stop-motion animation with painted action figures.
 Action figures and dolls were used as sexually promiscuous characters in various short sketches.
 The tape became constant viewing material on Nirvana's tour bus.
 The videotape has since been made available to fans and has become a cult classic.